Filter by Category

 In this workshop you will:

-- Read the script and watch a performance of the Primary Stages production of Alex Lin's Laowang.
+- Read the script and watch a performance of the Primary Stages production of CALF SCRAMBLE.
 (Tickets will be provided for students at no additional cost.)

 - Meet with your class after viewing the production.
 Erin will facilitate a class discussion about the production, exploring the questions of why this play, in this place, at this time.